 Druids can initially skip this expense, as their normal flight form training provides the same functions and costs 100x less.
 But druid swift flight form requires the druid to learn both regular and epic flight training.
 So if you want swift flight form later you will eventually need to pay for the 800 gold training.

 Normal flying mounts are only good at getting you into otherwise restricted endgame areas.
-The mount runs and flys at 60% speed, the same as a normal ground mount.
+The mount runs and flies at 60% speed, the same as a normal ground mount.
 For most travel, you’ll still make use of flight points and your epic ground mount.

 Epic Flying Mount